Photos are courtesy of the Town of Didsbury.

 Travelling from north to south on the Queen Elizabeth II (QE II) highway, you will see the picturesque view of prairies giving way to gently rolling foothills and the Rocky Mountains emerging in the distance.

-The town of Didsbury, about 83 kilometres, or an hour’s drive north of Calgary, is located within the aptly named Mountain View County.
+The town of Didsbury, an hour's drive north of Calgary, is located within the aptly named Mountain View County.
 The proximity to both an outdoor lifestyle, with five municipal parks and day-use areas, and shopping and amenities of big city life, are just a few of the things that make this community an attractive place to call home.

 Growing families have access to an elementary, middle, and high school.
 Didsbury has a standing relationship with Miki Town, Japan, and enjoys hosting exchange students through the Maple Leaf Exchange Program.
 The nearby Olds College offers a range of courses with a trades and agricultural-based focus.